-24 Polish report, para.
+&lt;sup>24 Polish report, para.
 1.1(b) and OA, para.
-7.3.3.2.

-3.6 Recommendation

-To the legislator of the Member States

-Consider amending national law in those Member States that do not currently allow for the transfer of security or protective measures, so that it is possible to transfer security (protective) measures involving deprivation of liberty which entail a stay in a medical (psychiatric) facility to another Member State (and to take over such measures from another Member State).
+7.3.3.2. &lt;sup>25 See OA, para 7.3.3.2, where the instruments that may be used in Poland to enforce security measures are discussed.

-Transfer of alternative sanctions

-Framework Decision 2008/947/JHA does not provide for the issuing authority to retain all powers in enforcing the sentence.
-The issuing authority may request the executing authorities of other Member States to assist them in the procedure by keeping in contact with the convicted person while he is in another Member State.
+Transfer of alternative sanctions Framework Decision 2008/947/JHA does not provide for the issuing authority to retain all powers in enforcing the sentence.
+The issuing authority may request the executing authorities of other Member States to assist it in the procedure by keeping in contact with the convicted person while he is in another Member State.
 The issuing authority should be able to revise or commute the alternative sanction in case of non-compliance.
 Additionally, the alternative sanction might be unknown in the executing Member State, which could have difficulties in enforcing the sentence.
-This can cause problems for Member States whose legal system provides for imposing alternative sanctions on adult offenders.25

-3.7 Recommendation

-To the EU legislator

-Consider amending Framework Decision 2008/947/JHA by allowing the issuing authority to retain all powers in enforcing the sentence, which includes the possibility to revise or commute the alternative sanction.

-To the legislator of the Member States

-Consider providing a legal basis for executing alternative sanctions originating from another Member State unknown to your system.

-Codification of national legislation on judicial cooperation in criminal matters

-25 See OA, para.
+This can cause problems for Member States whose legal system provides for imposing alternative sanctions on adult offenders.
+3.4 Recommendation To the EU legislator Consider amending Framework Decision 2008/947/JHA by allowing the issuing authority to retain all powers in enforcing the sentence, which includes the possibility to revise or commute the alternative sanction.
+To the legislator of the Member States Consider providing a legal basis for executing alternative sanctions originating from another Member State unknown to your system.
+Codification of national legislation on judicial cooperation in criminal matters Three Member States-Germany, Spain, and Poland-transposed EU mutual recognition instruments in a single legislative act, thus contributing to efficiency and aspects of coherence (notably consistency, comprehensiveness and proportionality; for the benefits of unified legislation, see also the explanation to recommendation 2.2).
+3.5 Recommendation To the national legislators of the Member States &lt;sup>26 See OA, para.
 7.3.3.3.

-Three Member States-Germany, Spain, and Poland-transposed EU mutual recognition instruments in a single legislative act, thus contributing to efficiency and aspects of coherence (notably consistency, comprehensiveness and proportionality; for the benefits of unified legislation, see also the explanation to recommendation 2.2).26 3.8 Recommendation To the national legislators of the Member States Consider adopting single and uniform national legislation for all mutual recognition instruments in criminal matters.
-4 Arrangements27 Practices, sovereignty and legal certainty Convicted individuals on probation may make use of their right to free movement and go back and forth to other Member States.
-While crossing the border is not, in itself, a violation of probation, it may make supervision more difficult.
-Member States have, therefore, developed informal practices of maintaining contact with the individual on probation, such as using telecommunication, or seeing them at consulates, 28 or requiring them to report to the police of the other Member State.
-These practices are driven by short-notice needs, particularly in cases where the individual moves frequently (for instance, truck drivers), and have not found a place in the legal instruments, which generally presume a stable stay and residency in another Member State.
-In order to alleviate both sovereignty concerns of the Member State where the individual is located, 29 and to create legal certainty for the individual, 30 Member States should regulate the matter with greater flexibility.
-In order to prevent these types of situations, the State carrying out unilateral measures in another State should require the consent of the latter.
-Accordingly, there should be a legal basis for 26 See OA, para.
+&lt;sup>27 See OA, para.
 7.3.4.

+Consider adopting single and uniform national legislation for all mutual recognition instruments in criminal matters.
+4. Arrangements Practices at the enforcement stage, sovereignty and legal certainty Convicted individuals placed on probation may exercise their right to free movement, travelling between Member States.
+While crossing borders does not itself constitute a violation of probation, it can complicate the supervision.
+Member States have therefore developed various informal practices to reach or maintain contact with these individuals, such as remote communication, or requiring them to report to local police authorities.
+These practices are often driven by practical needs, especially in cases where the individual moves frequently (e.g., truck drivers), and are not fully reflected in current legal instruments, which generally presume a stable stay and residency in another Member State to be invoked.
+In order to alleviate both sovereignty concerns of the Member State where the individual is located, and to create legal certainty for the individual, Member States should regulate the matter with greater flexibility.
+A possible solution is that the State contacting the individual seeks the consent of the State where the individual is.
+Neither EU law nor national law currently address the matter.
+4.1 Recommendation To the EU legislator Consider introducing a legal basis to ask and grant consent when a Member State needs to contact an individual on probation who is temporarily in the territory of another Member State.
+The instrument should exemplify the situations in which such consent is required, to overcome potential sovereignty issues.
+To the authorities of all Member States In case of a sentenced person staying in another Member State, consider the practice of having him report to and keep in contact with the probation officer remotely without the use of &lt;sup>28 OA, para.
+7.4.